dapr/community/ADMINISTRATORS.md

 1. Then self-nominate via a [new issue in the community repository](https://github.com/dapr/community/issues/new) stating which repositories you currently maintain and the reasons why you want to be an administrator.

-2. In addition, candidate should add a link to the new issue asking it to be voted in the next STC meeting.
-Agenda for STC meetings are discussed in [issues in the Community repository](https://github.com/dapr/community/issues).
-Alternatively, candidate can request one STC member to seek approval via e-mail instead of waiting for the next STC meeting.
+2. Add a link to the new issue in the next STC meeting agenda, asking it to be voted on.
+The agenda for STC meetings can be found in [issues in the Community repository](https://github.com/dapr/community/issues).
+Alternatively, candidate can request one STC member to seek approval via e-mail instead of waiting for the next STC meeting and have this recorded in the issue.

 3. Finally, a maintainer will become an administrator after STC approves the request with a 3/5 majority.